hvbr1s/cloud_bot/README.md

-A Google Cloud deployment of SamanthaBot designed to help agents answering customer queries
+A Google Cloud deployment of SamanthaBot designed to help agents with answering customer queries